HelpfulMishk03/Create_Sulfuric_Resonance/README.md

 On impact, it deals controlled damage, restrained knockback, limited ignition, and can destroy up to five eligible blocks.

 Water extinguishes the Bomb before detonation, allowing it to be recovered.

-Pyroclast Bombs can also be fired from Create's Potato Cannon.
+Pyroclast Bombs can also be fired from Create's Potato Cannon or launched from Dispensers.

 ---